 The ingredients that go into making paneer tikka masala are:

-- Ginger and garlic
+- Ginger and garlic paste, or minced ginger and garlic

 - Honey - this balances out the tang from the tomatoes